Are you ready to earn your online nursing degree?

 Highest-Paying States for Registered Nurses

-Highest-Paying Metropolitan Areas for Registered Nurses in 2020
+Highest-Paying Metropolitan Areas for Registered Nurses

 The top-paying metropolitan areas for RNs are:

 |San Jose — Sunnyvale — Santa Clara, CA||$155,230|